xerc/mac-install-guide/ruby/index.md

 This article will help you set up a development environment using Ruby on a Mac, whether you are an experienced developer setting up a new computer or only a beginner.

+If you intend to develop web applications with Rails, switch to the guide [Install Ruby on Rails on macOS](https://learn-rails.com/install-rails-mac/index.html).
+It covers installation of Ruby, Node, Yarn, and Rails.

 > This is the most complete guide to installing Ruby on a Mac.

 This guide provides full details, how to: